isaiahdaviscom/GSheets/README.md

 ## **Description**

-One mans attempt to recreate the Google's Sheets application.
+One mans attempt to recreate the Google Sheets web-based application.

 ## **Design**